Research Experience for Undergraduates Program

 Timeline

 • All applications completed on or before February 14 will be reviewed before any offers are made.
 "Complete" means that at least two letters and a transcript have been received, in addition to the student's response to the application questions.
 Leave your recommenders adequate time to submit their letters!
-We begin making offers in late February, and initial offers for most projects will be made by March 1.
+Our initial offers will be made on Monday, March 3.
 We continue to review applications as they are completed, until all positions are filled.
-However, we strongly advise students to submit all materials by the end of February, when most of the positions are still open.
+However, we strongly advise students to submit all materials by the end of February, when all the positions are still open.
+(Technically all the positions will be open at 11 PM on March 2, but many of the mentors will have made their first-round selections by then.
+In the flurry to get offers out on March 3, we may not even look at such a late-arriving application until another day or two has gone by.)

 • Once the program is full, usually in early April but occasionally several weeks earlier or later, we notify (by email) all students with complete applications.
 If you need to know the status of your application before then, feel free to ask us about it at any time.